zhunan0905/deep-photo-styletransfer-tf/README.md

 *Example:*
 ```
-python deep_photostyle.py --content_image_path ./examples/input/in11.png --style_image_path ./examples/style/tar11.png --content_seg_path ./examples/segmentation/in11.png --style_seg_path ./examples/segmentation/tar11.png --style_option 2
+python deep_photostyle.py --content_image_path ./paper_examples/input/in11.png --style_image_path ./paper_examples/style/tar11.png --content_seg_path ./paper_examples/segmentation/in11.png --style_seg_path ./paper_examples/segmentation/tar11.png --style_option 2 --serial ./results
 ```

 ### Other Options

-`--style_option` specifies three different ways of style transferring. `--style_option 0` is to generate segmented intermediate result like torch file **neuralstyle_seg.lua** in torch. `--style_option 1` uses this intermediate result to generate final result like torch file **deepmatting_seg.lua**. `--style_option 2` combines these two steps as a one line command to generate the final result directly.
+`--style_option` specifies three different ways of style transferring. `--style_option 2` is the command to generate the final result directly.

-`--content_weight` specifies the weight of the content loss (default=5), `--style_weight` specifies the weight of the style loss (default=100), `--tv_weight` specifies the weight of variational loss (default=1e-3) and `--affine_weight` specifies the weight of affine loss (default=1e4).
-You can change the values of these weight and play with them to create different photos.

 `--serial` specifies the folder that you want to store the temporary result **out_iter_XXX.png**.
 The default value of it is `./`.
-You can simply `mkdir result` and set `--serial ./result` to store them. **Again, the temporary results are simply clipping the image into [0, 255] without smoothing.
+We already create an empty folder to put result in it and already put `--serial ./results` in the example above. **Again, the temporary results are simply clipping the image into [0, 255] without smoothing.
 Since for now, the smoothing operations need pycuda and pycuda will have conflict with tensorflow when using single GPU**

-Run `python deep_photostyle.py --help` to see a list of all options

 ### Image Segmentation
-This repository doesn't offer image segmentation script and simply use the segmentation image from the [torch version](https://github.com/luanfujun/deep-photo-styletransfer).
-The mask colors used are also the same as them.
-You could specify your own segmentation model and mask color to customize your own style transfer.
+The examples provided input image, style reference image, and the segmentation image of them.
+Therefore, when we tried to reproduce the result by using those examples, we just simply specify the path to the segmentation.
+However, when we wanted to try this model with our own image, we need to generate the segmentation image by ourselves.
+I used [labelme](https://github.com/wkentaro/labelme) to manually do segmentaion.
+However, since we cannot change the lable color when using labelme, most labels cannot match the label provided by the paper.
+Therefore, when we want to generate our own work, the outcome doesn't look as good as the the outcome we generated from the examples provided.

 ## Examples